 Monday, October 10, 2011

-I've been playing Sims 3 for the XBox 360 and wow but does this game have issues.
-I'm going to go through what I figured out on my own plus a lot of what I had to search for online, and sometimes the correct answer was so hard to find that it's useful to consolidate all this into one post.
+(Formerly titled "Sims 3 for XBox 360: Just as addictive... with a side order of frustration" but I realize a more useful title will help people find these tips via search engines.
+Some of these solutions I figured out on my own, plus I'm including a lot of what I had to search for online.
 Hopefully it'll be helpful to someone else.
-I'm going to set this up like a FAQ and hopefully search terms will lead people here looking for these answers.
+This up like a FAQ and hopefully search terms will lead people here looking for these answers.
 Not all of this is bugs, some of it is helpful tips or major problems I ran into that aren't helped by the tiny manual that comes with the game, nor the in-game Lessons database.

 -- How do I control my Sim directly in Sims 3 for XBox 360?

 You can't.
-This surprised me too, as I was so used to it from Sims 1 and 2 for the 360.
+This surprised me too, as I was so used to it from Sims 1 and 2 for the Xbox.
 Apparently, that method of direct control is console only and the PC versions have always been what Sims 3 is now.
 You direct the Sims with the green beam of light, cueing up tasks for them like you had the option to do in the other console games but this time it is the only control method.
 You get used to it, but I do still miss running around with the actual Sim, especially as the camera controls in Sims 3 can be a bit wonky (annoying when searching the ground for anything or trying to zoom in on something).

 Also take note that your Sims are completely stupid when you leave them alone in one location and go elsewhere.
 Usually they will get up even if they were dead tired, and if there is a baby or toddler in the house, I'll come back to find the baby on the floor or the toddler wandering around... which means an older Sim got them out, regardless of whether the youngling was sleeping or not.